-By the American Board of Pathology to practice pathologic anatomy.
+· By the American Board of Pathology to

+- · To practice medicine, and

+- practice pathologic anatomy.

-A Pathologist also includes an Osteopathic Pathologist who is certified by the Osteopathic Board of Pathology.
+- A Pathologist also includes an Osteopathic Pathologist who is certified by the Osteopathic Board of Pathology.

 Signs and/or symptoms are the evidence of disease or physical disturbance observed by a doctor or other medical professional.
 The doctor (or other medical professional) must observe these signs while acting within the scope of his license.